Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Acknowledgement

 \section{Acknowledgement}

-This work was partially supported by the Natural Sciences and Engineering Research Council of Canada (grant \# RGPIN-2022-03886).
+This work was partially supported by the Natural Sciences and Engineering Research Council of Canada (grant \# RGPIN-2022-03886) and the Strategic Awards for Research Transitions (START) award from University of Maryland, Baltimore County.
 The authors thank the Digital Research Alliance of Canada for providing computational resources.
+We are also grateful to Dr. Jake Lishman of the Qiskit development team for reviewing our experimental setup and preliminary findings, and for helping us validate and refine the study protocol.